-Category Column/Field Description LDAP enablement settings used to c es the use of LDAP for your Code Insight system.
-When LDAP is enabled, the configure Code Insight for LDAP are made available for editing on this tab.
-Option to turn off LDAP whenever necessary.
+Category Column/Field d Description LDAP enablement This option enables the use of LDAP for your Code Insight system.
+When LDAP is ena settings used to configure Code Insight for LDAP are made available for editing on t You can use this option to turn off LDAP whenever necessary.
 Enable LDAP Select Yes or No to determine if LDAP will be used for user authentication.
-The default is No .

-Category Column/Field Description LDAP Connection Details These settings configure the Code Insight connection to the LDAP server.
-This connection required for each synchronization process of LDAP user information to Code Insight and authentication each time a user logs into Code Insight.
-LDAP URL Specify the URL of the LDAP server in the following format: ldap:// <ldap_server_host>:<ldap_port></ldap_port></ldap_server_host> where <ldap_server_host> is either the hostname or IP address of the LDAP server; and <ldap_port> is the port on which the server listens for requests.</ldap_port></ldap_server_host> The following is an example URL, which uses the standard LDAP server port 389: ldap://acme.com:389 If using SSL to provide data encryption security for user information passed over the network, specify the 1daps:// protocol with the port 636, which is the default dedicated port for SSL: ldaps://acme.com:636 Note • When the LDAP directory service is Active Directory, requests from users located outside the global catalog's base domain will fail to authenticate if you use the port specified above.
+The default is No. LDAP Connection Details These settings configure the Code Insight connection to the LDAP server.
+This conn required for each synchronization process of LDAP user information to Code Insight authentication each time a user logs into Code Insight.
+LDAP URL Specify the URL of the LDAP server in the following format: ldap:// <ldap_server_host>:<ldap_port></ldap_port></ldap_server_host> where <ldap_server_host> is either the hostname or IP address of the LDAP server; and <ldap_port> is the port on which the server listens for requests.</ldap_port></ldap_server_host> The following is an example URL, which uses the standard LDAP server port 389: ldap://acme.com:389 If using SSL to provide data encryption security for user information passed over the network, specify the ldaps:// protocol with the 636, which is the default dedicated port for SSL: ldaps://acme.com:636 Note • When the LDAP directory service is Active Directory, requests from users located outside the global catalog's base domain will fail to authenticate if you use the port specified above.
 This occurs because requests sent to the default LDAP port 389 (or 636 if SSL is used) search for objects only within the global catalog's base domain.
 To authenticate users from outside the base domain, change the LDAP port to 3268 (or 3269 if SSL is used).
 Requests sent to this port search for objects in the entire forest.